 Once your device has restarted, launch Safari.
 It should be working perfectly.

 Reset Your iOS Device to Factory Settings

 If you are still struggling to fix Safari on your iOS device, try resetting your device to factory settings.
 Keep in mind, it will get rid of all the existing settings and website login details but your media and data will remain untouched.

 Step #1.
 Open Settings app → General → Reset.

 Step #2.
 Now, tap on Reset All Settings and confirm.

 Once your device is reset to default settings, the problem should be resolved.
 If it’s the case, wonderful!
-But if the issue hasn’t yet been fixed, move to the next solution.
+However, if the issue is still there, move to the next solution.